 Can medication affect eyelash extensions?

 Some medications can alter lash retention as these can impact hormones and body chemistry.
 Thyroid medications are known to have a negative impact on lash extension longevity, and vitamins or supplements that claim to promote hair growth can also accelerate lash shedding.

 A healthy lash takes 2-3 months to complete a growth cycle, but certain medications such as thyroid medications can make your lashes oilier, dryer, or more brittle, which can impact their natural growth and appearance.
 Dietary changes, pregnancy, or menopause can also affect your lashes.

 That said, you should never stop taking prescribed medication because of your eyelash extensions.
 Consult a medical professional and your lash technician during consultations to see if there are any ways you can troubleshoot these side effects.

-This way, you can work out a plan to keep your lashes looking their best, and can have realistic expectations for how often a fill might be needed.
+This way, you can work out a plan to keep your lashes looking their best, and can have realistic expectations for how often an eyelash fill might be needed.

 How do I stop my eyelash extensions from itching?

 Some people experience irritation in the days and weeks after having their lashes applied.
 This irritation is often caused by dirt, oil, and debris that’s built up in your lashes and extensions.